scyntherex/Unreal3_BattleTank/README.md

 + Adjust the Spring Arm length
 + Set the camera rotation to 0 (down the arm)
 + Decide if you want the camera to roll or not.

+### 16 User Interface (UI) in Unreal ###

++ Create a Widget Blueprint for the aim point
++ Decide the Player Controller with create the UI
++ Create widget and add to viewport in Blueprint
++ Override the Player Controller in the game mode.